rawstorage/powermax_autozone/README.md

 Role Variables
 --------------

-All required variables are defined in defaults/main.yml copy fill in the values as below to meet your environment or pass in by any means.
+All required variables are defined in defaults/main.yml copy to your variable file and fill in the values as below to meet your environment or pass in values listed by any means supported by anisble.

 Unisphere connection Variables for PowerMax Management e.g.